BLCM/bl3mods/Aaron0000/Balands/README.md

 Added Ember's Blaze to Stanley with a 10% chance of dropping.

 Added the Double Downer to Gorgeous Armada, increased chance of Armada dropping from his loot pool to 20%.

-Added the All-In to Golden Bullion with a 10% chance to drop.

 Added the Short Stick to Yeti, increased chance of Yeti dropping from its loot pool to 50%.